helallao/perplexity-ai/README.md

 * Go to the "Network" tab in the inspector.
 * Refresh the page, right click the first request, hover on "Copy" and click to "Copy as cURL (bash)".
 * Now go to the [curlconverter](https://curlconverter.com/python/) and paste your code here.
 The cookies dictionary will appear, copy and use it in your codes.
+* Cookies for [Emailnator](https://emailnator.com/) are temporary, you need to renew them continuously.

 <img src="images/emailnator.png">